 What about medication?

-Medication can be helpful to decrease some types of symptoms in certain situations.
-It’s important to remember that while you can learn in general what possible benefits and side effects various classes of medications may have, that doesn’t tell you what your individual response would be to any given medicine.
-Our therapists are equipped to help you decide if it makes sense to consult a psychiatrist to pursue the possibility of including medication in your treatment.
-In addition to assessing your issues, we will help you understand what the research says about the best treatment approach available for them, including specific types of therapy, medication, other treatment modalities, or levels of care.
-We will also coordinate your care with any other providers involved as long as you sign the necessary legal releases.
+Medication can be a helpful adjunct to therapy, potentially improving many problems such as difficulty sleeping, difficulty concentrating, ruminative thinking, unstable moods, and others.
+It’s important to remember that while you can research in general what possible benefits and side effects various classes of medications may have, that doesn’t tell you what your individual response would be to any given medicine.
+You can request a holistic psychiatric evaluation from our Nurse Practitioner here and she will discuss all the details of your individual situation with you in order to devise a medication plan most likely to be helpful to you.
+Then, she will check and adjust as needed to provide you with the best possible medication support.
+Our therapists are equipped not only to assess your issues but also help you understand what research says about the best treatment approaches available for them.
+That may include medication, particular types of therapy, other treatment modalities, and/or other levels of care.
+We will also coordinate with any providers outside of our office as long as you sign the necessary legal release of information form.

 How do I know if therapy is working?
 How long will it take?